When you’ve been in strength sports or a sport at all long enough, you start to notice something uncomfortable:

 To casual viewers, it can look like “they lifted it or they didn’t.”

 Olympic weightlifting benefits massively from its Olympic platform — but it struggles to maintain that same attention year-round.
+This is in part due to the repetitiveness.
+The same two lifts over and over again.
+This makes it difficult to get untrained people to become new fans.

-Total viewers: Ranging from millions of viewers during the Olympics to 1,500 spectators at national level events
+Total viewers: Ranging from millions of viewers during the Olympics to 1,500 spectators at national level events.

 4️⃣ Powerlifting – The Athlete-Heavy Sport

-Now we get to powerlifting.
-And this is where things get uncomfortable.
+Now we get to powerlifting, and this is where things get uncomfortable.

 Powerlifting likely has more participants than spectators.